MileHacker Logo

 Iconic Landmarks

 Cerro de la Gloria, in the park's boundaries, contains a monumental statue to General José de San Martín and panoramic views of the city and Andes.
-Plaza Independencia is good for leisurely strolls and experiencing the city's commercial pulse.
+Plaza Independencia is great for leisurely strolls and experiencing the city's commercial pulse.

 Visitor Information & Tips